• Art magazine

 • Loss of motivation,

-• Frustration due to a lack of progress.
+• Frustration due to lack of progress.

-05 structure and focus on learning objectives
+05 Structure and focus on learning objectives

-For example, you get:
+For example, you will receive:

-• A realistic assessment of your progress,
+• a realistic assessment of your progress,

-• Regularly new impulses and challenges.
+• regularly new impulses and challenges.

-Apps usually have a lot of content, but they don&#39;t always tell you how best to use it
+Apps usually have a lot of content, but they don't always tell you how to best use it

 06 Learning includes personal exchange

-07 Long -term motivation through human closeness
+07 Long-term motivation through human connection

-08 Flexibility and topicality of the lesson
+08 Flexibility and relevance of the lessons

 An experienced fingerstyle teacher can adapt to new situations.